emre-cil/emre-cil/README.md

 ### Glad to see you here!
 I am a creative and results driven computer engineering student at Akdeniz University with 3 years of IT experience including oversight of infrastructure, software development and project management.
-I am working as Front-end Developer at Turkishaerospace.
-In this role, I worked on multiple organizational and project management topics.
 I am enthusiast of Front-end development, blockchain development, UI/UX Design and project management.

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">